AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 * `user_access` is `null`.
 This means every user in the company can access it.

 ### Send the file
-Now that we've created the document on Fetch API, we can associate it with a file.
+Now that we've created the document on anyFetch, we can associate it with a file.
 This is a simple file upload, under the `file` key.

 Don't forget to use a sample file, like [this one](/guides/samples/sample.txt).
 Replace `sample.txt` with the path to your file.